moding-il/bizdoc.core/README.md

 ### Enable version compare

-BizDoc logs changes made to document model during workflow.
-Changes can then be viewed from trace.
+BizDoc logs changes made to documents model during workflow.
+Changes can then be viewed by user from trace.
-To enable the form to show version compare, use the `bizdocCompareGroup`, `bizdocCompareContext` and `bizdocCompareName` directives.
+To enable a form to show version compare, use the `bizdocCompareGroup`, `bizdocCompareContext` and `bizdocCompareName` directives.

 ```html
 <ng-container [ngSwitch]="mode">